dprint/dprint/website/overview.md

 # Overview

-Dprint is a command line application that automatically formats code.
+dprint is a command line application that automatically formats code.

 ```bash
 dprint fmt